HardikGera/Image-Generation-Vision-/README.md

 1. Enter a descriptive prompt in the text field (e.g., "a person on moon with a dog")
 2. Click the "Generate" button
-3. Wait for the AI to generate four unique images based on your prompt
+3. Wait for the AI to generate a high-quality image based on your prompt
-4. Browse through the generated images
+4. To generate a different image, simply enter a new prompt and click Generate again

+## Credit Usage

+Each image generation costs 1 credit in the Stability AI API.
+The application is designed to generate one image at a time to help conserve your free credits.

 ## Screenshots